Written on

 SusanC

 Every week or so we use this space to feature a recycled note or three from some of our favorite online sources.
-This week’s recycled note of the week comes from Melissa Kate’s etsy shop, home of cheerful eco-friendly linotype cards and prints.
+This week I thought I thought I’d switch it up a bit and feature two recycled notebooks from an extremely talented Australian artist, Esta Sketch.

 Continue Reading »